dimsav/laravel-translatable/readme.md

 ## Configuration

+### The config file

+You can see the options for further customization in the [config file](src/config/translatable.php).

 ### The translation model

 The convention used to define the class of the translation model is to append the keyword `Translation`.